pmndrs/jotai/docs/introduction/getting-started.md

 `set` in the write function is to write atom value.
 It will invoke the write function of the target atom.

-Atom configs can be created anywhere, but referential equality important.
+Atom configs can be created anywhere, but referential equality is important.
 They can be created dynamically too.
-To create an atom in render function, you need to `useMemo` to get a stable reference.
+To create an atom in render function, `useMemo` is required to get a stable reference.

 ```jsx
 const Component = ({ value }) => {